TranDangKhoi/TranDangKhoi/README.md

 <h1 align="left">Listen up 👂 name’s Khoi.
 Don’t forget it, aight?</h1>

-👉 Besides coding, I like hanging out 🎣, editting videos 📽 and gaming 🎮

 💍 I'm married with Typescript

-🔭 I’m currently solving LeetCode problems and delve into other things instead of just immersing myself in tech

 📫 How to reach me: **trandangkhoi803@gmail.com**